avantifellows/plio-backend/docs/DEPLOYMENT.md

    2. Name it `plio-staging-vpc`.
    3. In IPv4 CIDR block, enter `10.0.0.0/28`.
    4. Click on create button.
 You will see the new VPC under the list of VPCs.
-3. Set up database through RDS.
+3. Set up the database.
+Click on `Databases` on the AWS RDS page.
    1. Click on create database.
    2. Use "Standard create" in database creation method.
    3. Use Postgres12 in the DB engine.